 March

 The Disney California Adventure Food and Wine Festival begins by early March and runs through late April.
 If you plan to partake in the food, drinks and fun, add that extra day to your trip.
-We say two to four days this month, especially since the could be a celebration going on.
+We say two to four days this month, especially since there could be a celebration going on.

 May

-The Disneyland 70th kicks off May 16, 2025!
-That celebration runs through summer 2026.
+The Disneyland 70th celebration runs through summer 2026.

 June